3 Facepalmingly Simple Ways to Avoid Failing at Language Learning

 Here are some practical steps we recommend to schedule your learning time:

-Pick your language learning activity — This could be memorizing 30 of the most common words on your own, working with a private language coach or learning with a FluentU video.
+Pick your language learning activity — This could be memorizing 30 of the most common words on your own, working with a private language coach or even studying with a language learning app.
+You should try to pick a method that fits your learning style, and that you’ll feel motivated to do regularly.

 Figure out your free times — When are the vacant times you have during the day?
 If you’re a morning person, it could be before work.
 It could be during lunch break or at night once the kids are in bed.
 It could even be on your commute!